Fernando Couto: Club career

 In summer 1996, Couto signed a four-year deal with FC Barcelona, moving alongside former Porto teammate Vítor Baía and English manager Bobby Robson as Luís Figo was also playing for the La Liga club.
 Regularly used during his early stint, he was less played by the next coach Louis van Gaal, but managed to appear in one of the two European finals the Catalans won, the 1996–97 edition of the UEFA Cup Winners' Cup.

-After two seasons at the Camp Nou, Couto left Barça and joined Rome's S.S.
-Lazio in late June 1998 as teammate Iván de la Peña.
+After two seasons at the Camp Nou, Couto left Barça and joined Rome's SS Lazio in late June 1998 as teammate Iván de la Peña.
 He appeared in 22 matches in his first year to help his team to the second place in the league, and featured one minute in the final of the last Cup Winners' Cup, in a 2–1 win against RCD Mallorca at the Villa Park in Birmingham.

 In 2001, Couto failed a doping test for the steroid nandrolone.
 He denied having taken forbidden substances, but his "B" test confirmed the finding and he eventually served four months out of a nine-month worldwide ban for the offence.
 He continued to appear regularly for Lazio in the following seasons.

 In 2005, aged 36, Couto returned to Parma after 11 years as Lazio was unable to match his wage demands for a contract renewal.
 After two seasons of regular use he played just 17 matches in 2007–08, with the Emilia-Romagna side also suffering top-flight relegation; as his contract expired, he decided to retire from football.

 In June 2010, two years after his retirement, Couto was named general manager at S.C.
 Braga.
 He was appointed the club's assistant manager for the 2012–13 campaign, leaving in February 2014.